colinleach/r_concepts/concepts/basics/about.md

     x * x
 }
 ```

+Parentheses are needed with `function()` even if there are no parameters.
+The braces `{ }` are not strictly required here, but including them is considered good style.

 R will automatically return the final value of a function.
 More generally, `return(x * x)` will work from anywhere in the function body.